Trump Praises Putin: 'I Always Knew He Was Very Smart!'

 It’s shockingly direct praise from an incoming American president for a Russian leader who’s been accused by U.S. intelligence agencies and President Barack Obama of overseeing hacking efforts aimed at influencing the 2016 election.

-Trump’s praise comes after Obama announced this week that he would sanction Russian intelligence agencies and expel 35 suspected spies that the U.S. thinks were involved in the hacking effort.
-Both the FBI and CIA agree that Russia used cyber attacks to try to tip the election toward its preferred winner: Trump.
+Trump’s praise comes after Obama announced that he would sanction Russian intelligence agencies and expel 35 suspected spies that the U.S. thinks were involved in the hacking effort.
+Both the FBI and CIA agree that Russia used cyber attacks to try to tip the election toward the country’s preferred winner: Trump.

 “All Americans should be alarmed by Russia’s actions,” the president said in a statement on Thursday.
 The 35 operatives who will be expelled are currently posted at Russian diplomatic facilities in Washington and San Francisco.
 The sanctions also bar two Russian intelligence agencies, three companies and four intelligence officers from traveling into or doing business with the U.S.